cwood821/form-check/ReadMe.md

 invalidForm callback function.

 To use the library in your own projects, include the bundled public/formcheck.js in your project.

-It is currently in development.
+Please note, however, that it is currently in development.
 For a fully-featured library, explore something like [Parsely](http://parsleyjs.org/).

 ## Demo
-To try out the demo, download or clone this repository and open the index.html in your browser.
+To try out the demo, download or clone this repository and open the public/index.html in your browser.

 The demo uses the following code: